kubernetes/enhancements/keps/sig-node/20190925-enable-seccomp-by-default.md

 Users can adjust the verbosity of their logs on demand, although the default settings are quite safe.

-#### Cost vs Benefit

-The performance overhead of auditing syscalls that not whitelisted are negligible, once the cost of enabling seccomp is taken into account.

-Kubernetes should take the same approach taken by docker of enabling both AppArmor and Seccomp by default.
-This would make any overhead added by such features part of the cost for running secure container workloads.

-Providing users with sensible default security settings outweights the performance impact incurred, specially when users are given the ability to opt-out if their prefer to do so.

 ### User Stories

 #### Story 1
-As a user and administrator, I want to be able to assess what pods within my cluster would be affected by applying more restrictive seccomp profiles.
+As a user and administrator, I want a non-disruptive way to assess what pods within my cluster would be affected by applying the `kubernetes/default` seccomp profile.

 #### Story 2
-As a user, I want to be able to assess whether my pods will be affected by more restrictive seccomp profiles.

-#### Story 3
-As a user and administrator, I want Kubernetes to audit all potentially dangerous system calls from my containers by default.
+As a user and administrator, I want to be able to audit all potentially dangerous system calls my containers.